 - Audits – Audited courses may not be counted towards the total number of hours of enrollment for a term as no credit will be earned.

-- Credit by Exam – Credit awarded base upon an institutionally administered exam is not counted in the total number of hours of enrollment and therefore no aid is awarded.
+- Credit by Exam – Credit awarded based upon an institutionally administered exam is not counted in the total number of hours of enrollment and therefore no aid is awarded.

 - Incompletes – Incompletes (I) will not affect a student’s GPA in the SAP review because it is temporary and will be replaced with a final grade.
 SAP will be evaluated on the final grade during the next term’s review.

 - Precurriculum (Developmental) Courses – Precurriculum courses (courses numbered less than 100) are allowed and calculated in a student’s enrollment status for students needing skill-building course work.
 A maximum of 30 credit hours of precurriculum work is allowed and these hours are considered in SAP calculations.
 After the maximum has been met, no further federal or state aid may be disbursed for precurriculum hours.